phoeniX-Digital-Design/phoeniX/README.md

 ## phoeniX core specifications

-The repository contains a collection of Verilog modules that build up the phoeniX RISC-V processor:
+The repository contains a collection of Verilog modules that build up the phoeniX RISC-V processor.
+These building block modules are included in `\Modules` directory in main branch of the repository:

 | Module                        | Description                                                                  |
 | ----------------------------- | ---------------------------------------------------------------------------- |